 Do not be afraid of sudden terror, nor of trouble from the wicked when it comes; for the LORD will be your confidence, and will keep your foot from being caught (Proverbs 3:25–26).

-*Concordia Publishing House (CPH) has a blog worth reading: "Four Rs of an Ordinary Life;" click here to read it!
+*Concordia Publishing House (CPH) has a blog worth reading: "Understanding Worship: Service of the Word;" click here to read it!

 Sundays at 9:30 a.m.

 at 10:45 a.m.

 Bulletins uploaded by noon on Saturday

 A FAMILY OF FAITH UNITED TO GROW, SERVE, AND SHARE THE LOVE OF GOD'S SON JESUS CHRIST.

 Since 1878 St. John Ev.
 Lutheran Church of rural Palmer has been a community of faith that was, is, and always will be firmly built on the foundation of God's Son Jesus Christ.
 This church is a member of Circuit 7, Kansas District of the Lutheran Church Missouri Synod.